 2004 - 2006: Software Engineer, Flight Availability team

-Implemented two independent projects for the operations group:
+Identified unmet needs and then implemented two independent projects for the operations group:

 - A reliable multicast library with congestion control, written in C++ and Python.